Providing for the needs of a Person with a Disability

 There are no hard and fast rules about making adequate provision for disabled children, but parents should be wary of only making a small provision for their disabled child.
 Parents sometimes do this because they feel that their disabled child is permanently placed in an institution or other residential facility, and that the child has modest needs.
 It is impossible to predict what the needs of the person with a disability will be ten or thirty years after the parents die (for example, the residential facility may have closed down or it may have had to put its fees up to well above the pension level).

 Parents sometimes give all of their property to their non-disabled children and rely on them to look after their disabled brother or sister.
 One danger of this approach is that the non-disabled children may die first, perhaps many years before the person with a disability.
-Where parents do make much greater provision for one child than another the Supreme Court can vary the will under section 3 of the Testators Family Maintenance Act 1912 (Tas).
+Where parents do make much greater provision for one child than another the Supreme Court can vary the will under the Testators Family Maintenance Act 1912.

 It is not normally desirable to leave property outright to an person with an intellectual disability, although this will not always be the case.
 Some disabled people have enough understanding to look after their property and to make wills themselves.
 The make-up of the estate, the person’s nature and their level of disability should be considered in each situation.
 It is possible to give some property outright, with the bulk of property being given on trust.

 Where a person with a disability is ‘absolutely entitled’ to property from a parent’s estate because there is no will, or there is a will but it contains an outright gift to the person with a disability rather than setting up a trust, the property is handed to the person with a disability providing they have enough understanding to look after the property.
 If the person with a disability does not have that understanding then the person who has administered the parent’s estate (the executors or, if there was no will, the administrator) is not allowed to hand the property over to the person with a disability.
 In these circumstances the person with a disability may have an administrator appointed under the Guardianship and Administration Act 1995 (Tas) who has legal authority to administer that person’s estate.
-Application can be made to the Guardianship and Administration Board for an administrator to be appointed.
+Application can be made to the Guardianship Stream of the Tasmanian Civil and Administrative Tribunal (TASCAT) for an administrator to be appointed.

 The alternative to leaving property outright to a person with a disability is to set up a trust under the will so that the property can be used for the benefit of the person with a disability.
 A trust basically amounts to appointing people who are called ‘trustees’ to use property in the way and for the purposes specified in the will.